umbacos/PCB_MOD65/README.md

 ### Order the Case

-For the case, upload the file `case/Aryess Case.step` to a 3D printing service.
+For the case, upload the file `case/MOD65 Case.step` to a 3D printing service.

-I personally used [Weerg](https://www.weerg.com/) with these settings:

-* **Material:** Nylon PA12, MJF
-* The result is a very durable, professional-quality case.

-You can use any other 3D printing service if you prefer.
+You can use any 3D printing service if you prefer.

 ### Purchase the Extra Components